cgrace0044/pp4_zaragoza_restaurants/README.md

 - [Summernote](https://summernote.org/): A WYSIWYG editor to allow users to edit their posts
 - [Cloudinary](https://cloudinary.com/): the image hosting service used to upload images
 - [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/): CSS Framework for developing responsiveness and styling
+- [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/): Used to manage Django forms, making form rendering in templates simpler and more elegant.